- Kingsnakes are members of the genus Lampropeltis. There are 26 species and 45 subspecies.

 The kingsnake is a part of the colubrid New World and is of the Lampropeltis genus.
 The Kingsnake has 45 subspecies, and they are nonvenomous.
 The kingsnake is the most common snake in North America.
 Some of its subspecies, like the Mexican kingsnake and Red kingsnake, can often be confused with a Coral Snake, which is highly venomous.
 Therefore, it’s important to pay attention to the pattern of their scales when out in nature.
 While some snakes of this species can be as small as 24 inches, others can grow up to 60 inches in length!
 So, what is the largest Kingsnake ever recorded?
 Let’s find out.

 Largest Kingsnake Ever Recorded

 Many of the kingsnakes and their subspecies typically range anywhere from 3 to 4 feet in length.
-In 2021, at Agoura Hills, Southern California conservation workers identified a California kingsnake that had an estimated measurement of 7 feet.
+In 2021, at Agoura Hills in southern California, conservation workers identified a California kingsnake that had an estimated measurement of 7 feet.
 The snake was seen slithering towards a busy road.
 This makes it the largest kingsnake ever recorded!

 Appearance and Behavior